 Carry-Forward.
 Certain accounts have end-of-year positive balances automatically carried-forward to the next fiscal year.
 A budget appropriation is established after the prior fiscal year books are closed.
-The Block Budget, Faculty Research Budgets, Start-up/Cost Share and Matching Budgets, AAP Budgets and Minor Capital Budgets are in this category.
-If necessary, a negative balance can be carried-forward after documentation of need to the Dean.
+The Block Budget, Faculty Research Budgets, Start-up/Cost Share and Matching Budgets are in this category.
+If necessary, a negative balance can be carried-forward after documentation of need to the Sr. Associate Dean for Finance and Administration.
 All other budget types will require Dean’s approval before a carry-forward allocation is set up.

 Dean’s Tuition Support Budget.
-Department graduate student’s eighty percent tuitions are allocated on this zero based budget.
+Department graduate student’s eighty percent tuition are allocated on this zero based budget.

 Faculty Salary Budget.
 Department tenure and tenure-track salaries and fringe benefits are allocated on this zero based budget.
 Also on this budget are salaries for any approved visitors or other faculty.

 Faculty Start-Up/Cost-Share and Matching Budgets.
 The Dean and Department Chair establish these accounts for individual faculty research need.
-The amount of the start-up budget is referenced in the faculty offer of appointment letter.
-The faculty start-up budget is a one-time amount alotted to the new faculty member for purchase of computer, and other items to help the faculty member to establish his/her office.
+The amount of the start-up budget is referenced in the appointment letter.
+The faculty start-up budget is a one-time amount allotted to the new faculty member for purchase of items to help the faculty member to establish his/her office/lab.

 Graduate Student Salary/Stipend Budget.
-These budget allocations are expended for the stipend paid to fellowship graduate students of teaching/research assistant graduate students.
+These budget allocations are expended for the stipend paid to fellowship graduate students or teaching/research assistant graduate students.

 Graduate Tuition and Fees Budget: These budget allocations are expended for the departmental cost of graduate student tuition, matriculation fees, and other graduate student fees that are paid by the department.